dearblue/ruby-crc-turbo/README.md

 # crc-turbo - C written accelerator for ruby CRC calcurator

-This is a C extention for "crc" gem library.
+C written accelerator for "crc" gem library.

-Just install this, and to do "require 'crc'" only.
+Just install this, and to do ``require "crc"`` only.

 Additional other work is not required.

 ## Summary